 Is There Such Thing As a False Negative Pregnancy Test?

 If there can be a false positive pregnancy test, you may be wondering if there is such a thing as a false negative pregnancy test as well.
 Yes.
-Believe it or not, false negatives can and do occur.
+Believe it or not, false negative pregnancy tests can and do occur.
 Here’s a breakdown of what results can come from a pregnancy test:

 - In the event that you have a false negative pregnancy test, what that means is your test was negative, however you are in fact pregnant.